 Feel free to play around with other flavor combinations as well.
 Don’t like almond flavoring?
 You could use vanilla extract instead.
 You could also use other fruits like raspberries, blackberries, blueberries or cherries.
 Or, you can spice it up a bit and add in a dash of cardamom or cinnamon.

-If you loved this Strawberry Ricotta Cake I would appreciate it so much if you would give it a star review!
+If you loved this Strawberry Ricotta Cake recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished cake and share it with me on Instagram using the hashtag #platingsandpairings.

 Strawberry Ricotta Cake